HrnekBezucha/unregulatedpowersupply/index.md

 # Welcome to the brand new site!

-## Work in progress Unregulated Powersupply
+`The site is under development, be patient`

 This is a work in progress and the [original is still available](http://unregulatedpowersupply.wordpress.com/) at wordpress.
+At this point all posts are imported, including pictures.
+There's no reason to go visit the old site.

 Github is awesome and we should all learn to appreciate it a bit more.
 The site will be changing like crazy in following weeeks (or longer) so keep cool.
 I’ll be moving all content from the old site here.